Big Brother 8 (American season): Ratings

-Controversy and criticism
+Critical response

 HouseGuest Richard "Evel Dick" came under some controversy for his loud abusive behavior towards HouseGuests; especially Jen.
 This culminated in an event in which Dick poured iced tea on Jen's head while she was engaged in an argument with HouseGuests Nick and Dick's daughter Daniele.
 This led some fans and the National Organization for Women to call for his expulsion from the house.

 On Day 52 Jen, who was named as a replacement nominee for Amber, packed and scattered her belongings through the House, destroyed and bleached Dick's cigarettes.
 Dick, in retaliation, later threw Jen's clothing over the surrounding walls of the Big Brother house.
 Big Brother later informed Dick they would replace the cigarettes.
 Jen began to cook food while on a slop restriction Later that night, Jen went outside and ate food while on slop.
 Big Brother told Jen she would receive a penalty vote, she must be a nominee for the entire week and cannot win HoH or Veto for Week 8 if she survived Week 7.
 This was found unfair to Jameka, the other Week 7 nominee, and the penalty nomination was removed.
 Jen would instead receive a penalty eviction vote for Week 7 plus any votes cast against her by her fellow HouseGuests.

 Later, Dick lit a cigarette and blew smoke in Jen's direction while she was eating.
 Jen attempted to grab the cigarette from Dick to which Dick burnt Jen's hand with his cigarette.
 Jen began to yell that Dick burned her on purpose.
 This incident ended with Dick yelling at Jen.
 Jen burst into tears and Jameka pulled Jen away from the confrontation and to the bathroom.
 Neither Jen nor Dick was expelled from the House and Jen was evicted on Day 55.
 Jen said to the Associated Press: "I definitely think he should have been kicked out, but obviously he was definitely entertainment for the show, so that's why he was not."

 Another HouseGuest, Amber, garnered national attention after making what were considered anti-Semitic statements.
 Hollywood news conglomeration Defamer criticized Amber's sentiments.
 Notably, aggregate TMZ reported about Amber's remarks, especially those about being able to recognize a Jew by the size of their nose or their last name.
 Abraham Foxman, National Director of the Anti-Defamation League told the website: "It's offensive.
 It's part of the unintended consequences of the communications revolution.
 Anybody can say what they do - but reality shows are now giving license to these expressions of anti-Semitism.
 Now, all of a sudden, the world is privy to their bigotry and it's on national television... then enhanced on YouTube.
 What they've done is distributed anti-Semitism – which started as a private conversation – and by putting it on a reality TV show broadcast it to the world at large.
 I want CBS to understand they are facilitating anti-Semitism.
 They should act responsibly to the community; they are legitimizing bigoted conversation."